Introduction

 - Gifts

-According to recent data, social engineering is used in 98 percent of all cyber attacks.
-Internal users are one of the most dangerous risks to a network’s security and how profitable the scams are.
+According to recent data, social engineering is used in 98% of all cyber attacks.
+Internal employees are among the most dangerous threats to a network’s security, and the scams are profitable.

-Social engineering testing and awareness campaigns are some of the most successful attack mitigation techniques.
+Social engineering testing and awareness campaigns are among the most effective attack-mitigation techniques.

 Physical Penetration Testing